AEL College and Career Academy

-The transitions program is designed to prepare adult learners to enter post-secondary education, higher education, training programs and/or to improve their employability.
+The College and Career Academy is designed to prepare adult learners to enter post-secondary education, higher education, training programs and/or to improve their employment skills.
 Getting a High School Equivalency Certificate or graduating from high school is such an important accomplishment that it can be hard to think beyond that moment.
 The same is true when an immigrant to the United States learns English well enough to function easily in American society.
 But for most people, high school credentials or mastery of English is only the first step toward the ultimate goal of finding a job that fits their talents and interests and pays well enough to provide a healthy, satisfying life.

-If the above class does not work for you, we have several classes beginning in July at multiple class locations to serve you with both morning and evening classes.
+We have several class locations to serve you with both morning and evening classes.

 Current high school students are not eligible for this course due to Federal funding guidelines.